11 WAYS I’M GOING TO BE A BETTER SPORTS PARENT IN 2020

 1. I WILL STOP SPENDING A SMALL FORTUNE ON THEIR SPORTS.
-Some are fixed costs, like club dues, gear and travel costs.
-But I will do my best to reduce spending on private lessons and will take more advantage of what the teams have to offer for extra training and additional practices instead of privates.
+Some are fixed costs, like club dues, gear, and travel costs.
+But I will do my best to reduce spending on private lessons and take advantage of what the teams have to offer for extra training and additional practices instead of privates.
 I will also make them more accountable for their stuff – water bottles, sweatshirts, balls, so we are not buying new ones constantly.

-2. I WILL NOT BE A FULL-TIME CHAUFFEUR spending less time in the car and more time on things that are important to me like my work and getting into better shape.
+2. I WILL NOT BE A FULL-TIME CHAUFFEUR spending less time in the car and more time on things that are important to me as my work and getting into better shape.
 I will carpool more, create a more consistent schedule within my carpools, and workout during their practices.

 4. I WILL KEEP QUIET AFTER GAMES.
-Unless I’m asked, my opinions about how they played or observations about the game, I will keep to myself
+Unless I’m asked my opinions about how they played or observations about the game, I will keep to myself

 5. I WILL NOT OVER-ANALYZE THEIR COACHES.
 They will have great, good, and bad coaches throughout their sporting careers.
 I will not make it my job to fix this when it’s not ideal.

 6. OUR FAMILY WILL PLAY TOGETHER MORE.
-We will do more fun outdoor activities like hiking and running and playing sports together just for fun.
+We will do more fun outdoor activities like hiking and running and playing sports together, just for fun.

 7. I WILL BE A BETTER ROLE MODEL by eating healthier, working out more, and getting off my devices more often – instead of just demanding they do.

 8. I WILL MAKE INJURY PREVENTION A PRIORITY.
 With so many practices and games, we spend too much time on performance and not enough time on making sure their growing bodies are taken care of properly.
-Each of my kids has a program for stretching and building strength in weak and overused areas, but we can never find the time to do the 15 minute regimens.
+Each of my kids has a program for stretching and building strength in weak and overused areas, but we can never find the time to do the 15-minute regimens.
 I will work this into their schedules.

 9. I WILL ALLOW THEM THE FREEDOM TO FAIL.
-Instead of always trying to be one step ahead of their next misstep, I will sit back more and allow them to experience natural consequences both positive and negative of their choices.
+Instead of always trying to be one step ahead of their next misstep, I will sit back more and allow them to experience natural consequences, both positive and negative, of their choices.

 10. I WILL FIND MORE TIME OR MAKE THE TIME FOR MORE IMPORTANT PURSUITS.
 Spiritual, altruistic, and fun.
-Sports has swallowed up the time we used to make for volunteering, religious endeavors and just simply finding hobbies our kids enjoy.
+Sports has swallowed up the time we used to make for volunteering, religious endeavors, and just simply finding hobbies our kids enjoy.